-In searching for the best Bluetooth transmitter, whether it’s for use in your car, living room, local gym, or workplace – one has various factors to consider.
-Our focus in this article is specifically on Bluetooth transmitters for TV, or for your car, each with their unique features and uses.
+In searching for the best Bluetooth transmitter, whether for use in your car, living room, local gym, or workplace – one has various factors to consider.
+Our focus in this article is specifically on Bluetooth transmitters for TV or your car, each with unique features and uses.
 We’ve rounded up and reviewed a list of the best to help you decide which will suit your needs best.
-We’ll also be discussing some of the basics of Bluetooth technology and some frequently asked questions, including:
+We’ll also be discussing some of the basics of Bluetooth technology, and some frequently asked questions, including:

 - How does a Bluetooth transmitter work?

 - Do I need a Bluetooth transmitter, receiver, or both?

 - What to look for in a Bluetooth audio system